How I Made Over $150k on Upwork

 5. I’ve made it, now what?
 So you’ve reached a point where you’re charging good money for your services, and you have a few great clients on Upwork.
 This is where everyone gets the urge to take their clients off Upwork and get rid of the 10% fee.
 I strongly recommend that you resist this urge, especially if you are in the software development industry.
 By all means, you should become increasingly more picky when it comes to choice of projects, but staying on Upwork for a couple of years can be of great benefit in the long term.

 6. How can I use my awesome Upwork profile to further boost my income and career?
-This is a topic that I have explored in detail in a separate article because it’s so important.
+This is a topic that I have explored in detail in a Six Ways to Monetize Your Upwork Profileseparate article because it’s so important.
 In short, an impressive Upwork profile is a magnet for opportunity.
 Because of my profile, I was invited to work on a browser-based strategy game for a year, which was a dream come true.
 I was contacted by a number of people outside Upwork (mostly via LinkedIn, where I link to my Upwork profile) to consult on their projects, and I’ve been approached by development agencies to ask if I have clients to connect them with.
 I was able to get some projects going in this way in exchange for a percentage of the project value.
 A link to your profile also goes a long way when you’re applying for work in other places, and it gives you a good negotiating position because it acts as proof of value.
 I have also recently published a course about succeeding on Upwork, which will be another source of Upwork-related income.
 My estimate is that my Upwork profile has generated over $50k of very low-stress side income so far.

 7. Why haven’t you been doing more on Upwork in the last three years?
 Those of you who clicked my profile above may reasonably ask why, then, I haven’t been very active on Upwork in the last 3 years.
 Mainly it is because I have been dedicated to some of my passion projects, and I also have 2 long-term clients that are unrelated to Upwork.
 This amount of work is enough to live comfortably and provide enough freedom to build what I enjoy building, especially with the passive income streams I have established.
 I have been pursuing various hobbies as well — one of which you’re experiencing right now, since I’ve made it a goal to write on e article per week.